Rye bread: Straight

 caraway, may be added for taste.
 Rugbrød is a staple lunch food, typically eaten topped with cold or warm fish and meats, cheese, or any other cold cut.

 As stated above, all-rye bread may have a very long shelf life, measured in months rather than days, and is popular as storage rations for long boat trips and outdoor expeditions.
 Such bread is sliced thinly because of its density, sometimes only a few millimeters thick, and is usually sold sliced in this manner.

 All-rye bread from Scotland with treacle, currants and spices is sometimes called "New Year gingerbread".

+Finland

+Finnish rye bread or ruisleipä is a dark sourdough rye bread.
+The simplest form is made with rye flour, water, salt, and naturally occurring yeast.
+In 2017, it was voted as the national food of Finland and Finns celebrate ruisleivän päivä (rye bread day) on February 28.

 Multigrain

 It is fairly common to combine rye with other grains and seeds.
 In southern Germany and Switzerland, for example, it is not uncommon to find a variant of Vollkornbrot with sunflower seeds instead of the rye seeds, and some traditional recipes also substitute whole wheat grains for the rye grains.
 In the colonial era in North America, particularly in the United States, it became common to mix rye and cornmeal in what was known as "rye and Indian" or, if wheat flour was added, "thirded" bread; the resulting bread, though less dense than a whole-rye bread, was still heavier than the more expensive wheat-only breads that later became commonplace.

 In medieval Europe, a mixed rye and wheat bread known as "maslin" (or variants of the name) was the bread of the better-off peasants for hundreds of years, in contrast to the white manchet bread eaten by the rich, and the horsebread eaten by the poorer peasants, which was made of cheaper grains including oats, barley and pulses.